trigger-corp/make_manifest/README.rst

 A script for creating a Reload manifest.
 Use this as part of the `process to Reload your app with content hosted on a CDN such as Rackspace Cloud Files <http://current-docs.trigger.io/tools/reload.html#reloading-app-content-from-rackspace-cloud-files-or-other-cdn>`_.

+You will only need to use this script if you wish to push the Reload via the standalone build API.
+The Toolkit UI `automates this process <http://current-docs.trigger.io/tools/reload.html#reload-cdn-toolkit>`_

 Tested with python 2.7

 Description